CodeYourFuture/CYF-Workshops/git-day-1/README.md

 🔍 Figure out how to **push** your local branch to the Github repository using the Source Control interface in VSCode.

+### Group discussion

+- Whole class discussion/demo
+- ⏲️ 20 mins
+- A volunteer will need to facilitate this section

+A volunteer will need to navigate and let the group guide them in following through the steps in the previous recap activity.